Celebrate Bears Ears 2026

 Sunday, March 8

-You are also invited to join an open house at our new shared Canyon Country Discovery Center campus.
-Stop by 1117 N Main St, Monticello, UT 84535, to meet with staff members, explore the grounds, and mingle with fellow BEP supporters.
+You are invited to join guided tours our new shared Canyon Country Discovery Center campus – a great opportunity to explore the grounds, meet with staff members, and mingle with fellow BEP supporters.

 We can't wait to Celebrate with you!